broxtopd/SFM-Processing/README.md

 order polynomial correction to the point clouds.
 Then (step 5), remove any warping of the SfM data by applying a second order polynomial correction to the point clouds.
 If dealing with snow, this script needs to have a first guess snow depth map because it effectively clamps the
 SfM model to the reference model ground cloud (plus the first guess difference map).
-In this case, this first guess map is generated from field sampling of snow depth and prior lidar data at this site
+In this case, this first guess map is generated from field sampling of snow depth and prior lidar data at this site.